3 days in Milan: Itinerary of what to see in Milan (+ map)

 Milan in 3 days – route map

-On the map you will find a marked itinerary of what to see and do in Milan in three days.
+This interactive Milan 3-day itinerary map makes it easy to plan your route day by day.
 The route is largely on foot and starts in the historic centre of the city – at the Duomo di Milano.
 As part of the itinerary, we will also take a ride on the metro or historic trams.

 The third day offers several options – you can immerse yourself even more in the atmosphere of Milan or take a trip around the area.
 In this article we will show you how to do it.

-HOW TO USE THIS MAP: Above you will find a detailed map with an itinerary of what to see in Milan in three days.
-Click at the top left of the map to see separate layers with highlighted locations.
-You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in the itinerary for three days in Milan, Italy.
-If you want to save the map, star it.
-For a larger version, click on the icon in the upper right corner.
+HOW TO USE THIS MAP: Above you’ll find a detailed map with the itinerary for three days in Milan.
+Click the top left of the map to see different layers with highlighted locations.
+You can hide or show layers, or click the icons to view the names of the places mentioned in this Milan itinerary.
+To save the map, star it.
+For a larger version, click the icon in the upper right corner.

 WHAT TO SEE AND DO IN MILAN IN 3 DAYS